 In theory getting another dog to help with your current dog’s separation anxiety makes perfect sense.
 Your second dog will keep your dog company when you’re away & alleviate all that extra stress and anxiety, right?

 In practice it’s not so simple.

 When you get a second dog because your first is experiencing separation anxiety one of three things is likely to happen:

-- Your current dog will still be anxious when you leave
+- Your current dog will still have separation anxiety when you leave.

-- Your current dog will teach the newer dog that anxiety when you leave is “normal”
+- Your current dog will teach your new dog that stressing out when you leave is “normal.”

-- Your current dog will be less anxious with a new buddy around
+- Your current dog will be less anxious with their new buddy around.

 The problem is there’s no guarantee that the third option is going to happen.